Moana Surfrider vs Royal Hawaiian: Review of the two best Marriott hotels on Waikiki Beach

 The Marriott credit cards all have noteworthy welcome bonuses:

-- Marriott Bonvoy Business™ American Express® Card – Limited Time Offer: Earn 100,000 Bonus Marriott Bonvoy Points after you use your new card to make $5,000 in purchases within the first three months of account opening.
-Offer ends 5/18/22.
+- Marriott Bonvoy Business™ American Express® Card – Earn 75,000 Marriott Bonvoy bonus points after you use your new card to make $3,000 in eligible purchases within the first three months of card membership.

 As you can see, earning as little as one welcome bonus could be enough for a weekend stay at either of these hotels!